 School Finance

-The Governing body confirms that in the financial year 2024/25: There are no school employees with a gross annual salary at or exceeding £100,000.
+The Governing Body further confirms that for the financial year 2025/26, there are no school employees whose gross annual salary is £100,000 or more.

 For further information on the schools finances please visit the following link Charlton Manor Primary School – Schools Financial Benchmarking - GOV.UK